Health & Safety

 With the ever-changing nature of the construction industry and the different risks associated with every project, adapting to our work environment is the only way to ensure our team returns home safe at the end of every day.
 At CSL, this is not just a written set of policies and procedures that are to be followed – it is an attitude, a culture that every member of our team is proud to be a part of.

-Our safety department is looked after by Nancy Sebring, G.S.C., and reports directly to the President.
-Through her leadership, CSL offers constant continuing education to both our field and office staff to ensure that we are keeping up with the evolving safety requirements of our industry.
+Our safety department is managed by Rob Radmore, who reports directly to the President.
+Through his leadership, CSL offers constant continuing education to both our field and office staff to ensure that we are keeping up with the evolving safety requirements of our industry.
 Detailed site audits are completed alongside the Superintendents to review the current site conditions, and to advise on infractions, legislation, and safe work practices.

 Plain and simple – our employees are our number one asset and priority above all else.
 Making sure everyone returns home to family and friends at the end of every day is the single most important aspect of what we do – and it is everyone’s responsibility to do their part.
 It starts with Management providing the vision, tools, and training necessary for the whole team.